 - measuring Basal Metabolic Rate - VO2 at rest.

-- See heart rate measurement methods if heart rate measurement is also required.
+- Methods for heart rate measurement, if heart rate measurement is also required.

 - Ratings of Perceived Exertion Scale if you want to quantify effort during the test.